 On the lighter side, I am a self-proclaimed DJ, excellent whistler and gifted at Ping Pong.

 Shané K. Gooding was educated at New York University’s Tisch School of the Arts, majoring in Film and Television.

 She received her Masters degree from Howard University in Mass Communications and Media Studies.

-She recently received her Master of Fine Arts degree from the School of the Art Institute of Chicago for Studio, Photography.
+She also received her Master of Fine Arts degree from the School of the Art Institute of Chicago for Studio, Photography.